aaronpeters/hillpsychiatry.nl/pages/home.md

 tags:
   - nav
 ---
-# Web Performance Consultant <small style="font-size: 40%; font-weight: 400">[English version](/en/)</small>
+# Web Performance Consultant

-NL talig
+EN talig !

-Keywords: laadtijd optimalisatie, website laadtijd, website snelheid

-1. Waarom webperf, wat levert het op?
-2. Kort: ervaring van Aaron (expertise, klanten), met link naar 'About' page

-Pitch:
-8+ jaar ervaring als web perf consultant
-Frontend, CDN, DNS, load balancing
+Keywords:

+1. Make it fast
+2. Ensure it stays fast
+3. Knowledge transfer
+4. Performance analytics

+### Frontend

+HTML, CSS, Vanilla JavaScript and frameworks like Angular

+### Backend and Networking

+DNS, HTTP, CDN
+Quickly understand your architecture
+Up to speed with modern technologies
+Oprichter van TurboBytes en CDN Planet.

+### Tools and processes

+WoW:
+Build and deploy:

-Performance analytics en performance koppelen aan business metrics.
+### Performance analytics

-Hollandsnieuwe, Kruidvat en Beslist.nl
+Passion for data visualization and years of experience in defining metrics and transforming data into actionable insights.

+Metrics, monitoring, reporting & analysis

+Tie to business metrics